 Our Chief Executive Officer reviews and recommends changes to the peer companies used for compensation purposes using internal analyses of revenue and the percentage of income from regulated operations.
-These recommendations are then presented to the Committee for its consideration and approval.
+These recommendations are reviewed by the Committee's independent consultant and then presented to the Committee for its consideration and approval.